 This is me tensioning my core.

-I press my fingers into my relaxed tissues as in the top picture.
-In the bottom picture I’m using my muscles to push my fingers out.
-This requires me to contract the muscles in the front and back.
+I press my fingers into my relaxed tissues, as in the top picture.
+In the bottom picture, I’m using my muscles to push my fingers out, which requires me to contract the muscles in the front and back.

 Try this.
 Use your hands by putting one hand on either side of your waist with the fingers in the front and the thumbs in the back.
 Now contract your muscles just enough to push your fingers and thumbs out.
 You should still be able to breathe with your diaphragm as you hold the contraction.